Equal rights for everyone

 The result is an extensive and honest interview, in which Laura talks about King Louie's sustainable goals and the challenges that the company has to overcome.

-In 2022, we’ll be launching our first living wage projects.
+In 2022, we launched our first living wage projects.
 A living wage is defined as a wage that guarantees a proper standard of living.
 This includes elements like food, water, housing, education, healthcare, transportation, clothing and savings for unforeseen events.
 A living wage is higher than the legal minimum wage for factory employees.
 This difference is the reason for the so-called pay gap.

 Living wage is a challenging subject for the clothing industry.
 The will to pay better wages is there, but there are a lot of obstacles.
-Such as political systems, cultural differences, corrupt entrepreneurs and unprotected workers.
-Still, we are eager to take on the challenge and we will be launching the first of our living wage projects in Turkey in 2022, in collaboration with other brands that are also affiliated with Fair Wear Foundation.
-We have been working together with our Turkish manufacturers for years, so we know what goes on at their companies.
-This makes it easier to help the living wage project run smoothly.
+Such as political systems, cultural differences and unprotected workers.
+Still, we are eager to take on the challenge and started our first living wage research project in Turkey in 2022, called: 'For Fair Fashion: improving due diligence, wages, and equity for women in the Turkish garment sector'.